fernandoblalves/GetOldTweets-java/README.md

 A project written in Java to get old tweets, it bypass some limitations of Twitter Official API.

 ## Details
-Twitter Official API has the bother limitation of time constraints, you can't get older tweets than a week.
-Some tools provide access to older tweets but in the most of them you have to spend some money before.
+Twitter Official API limits the tweet search to a week.
+Some tools provide access to older tweets but in the most of them you have to spend some money.
-I was searching other tools to do this job but I didn't found it, so after analyze how Twitter Search through browser works I understand its flow.
-Basically when you enter on Twitter page a scroll loader starts, if you scroll down you start to get more and more tweets, all through calls to a JSON provider.
-After mimic we get the best advantage of Twitter Search on browsers, it can search the deepest oldest tweets.
+This tools mimics the tweet search performed on a browser, where there are no time limits.

 ## Components
 - **Tweet:** Model class to give some informations about a specific tweet.